 Water quality data were obtained from Zone 7 for wells and surface water locations in the vicinity of the Eliot Quarry.
-Figures 13 and 15 show the locations of wells and surface water bodies that are sampled by Zone 7 throughout the groundwater basin and Chain of Lakes area, respectively.
+Figures 12 and 18 show the locations of wells and surface water bodies that are sampled by Zone 7 throughout the groundwater basin and Chain of Lakes area, respectively.
 Only the locations shown on these figures that are near the Eliot Quarry were evaluated for this report.
-The water quality data are provided in Tables 2 and 3 for groundwater and surface water, respectively.
+The water quality data are provided in Tables 5 and 6 for groundwater and surface water, respectively.
 The water quality data are evaluated using a combination of Stiff plots, Piper diagrams, Durov diagrams, and Schoeller diagrams.
 These graphical presentation and analysis tools are standard approaches for evaluating general mineral water quality data (US Geological Survey, 1989b).

 For the groundwater wells and surface water sample locations evaluated, data obtained by Zone 7 for 2012 were evaluated.
 The 2012 samples were obtained prior to the most recent drought and, thus, represent water quality conditions during a normal climatic period, without influence from drought.
-Data plots for the 2012 groundwater data are provided in Appendix A. For several wells, water-quality data since the 1970s is available.
+Data plots for the 2012 groundwater data are provided in Appendix B. For several wells, water-quality data since the 1970s is available.
 To evaluate any trends or major changes in water quality over time, the data from well 13P1, located near the southeast corner of the main silt pond on the Eliot facility, were used.
-Data plots for the historical data evaluation of well 13P1 are provided in Appendix B. Surface water data plots are provided in Appendix C.
+Data plots for the historical data evaluation of well 13P1 are provided in Appendix C. Surface water data plots are provided in Appendix D.

-The 2012 groundwater data (Table 2) indicate that TDS levels range fairly uniformly from about 300 milligrams per liter (mg/L) to about 550 mg/L, as indicated on the Durov diagram in Appendix A. The pH ranges from 6.8 to 8.0, with all but two values being between 7.2 and 7.7.
+The 2012 groundwater data (Table 5) indicate that TDS levels range fairly uniformly from about 300 milligrams per liter (mg/L) to about 550 mg/L, as indicated on the Durov diagram in Appendix A. The pH ranges from 6.8 to 8.0, with all but two values being between 7.2 and 7.7.
 The predominant anion (negatively charged ion) is bicarbonate in all wells except 23J1, where chloride is the predominant anion.
 Calcium is the predominant cation (positively charged ion), however magnesium is slightly more predominant in wells 19D7 and 19D8, while sodium is more predominant in 25C3.
-The predominant dissolved solids are demonstrated by the Stiff plots in Appendix A. As shown in the Piper diagram in Appendix A, most of the data points cluster together, except for well 13P7.
+The predominant dissolved solids are demonstrated by the Stiff plots in Appendix B. As shown in the Piper diagram in Appendix B, most of the data points cluster together, except for well 13P7.
 The Schoeller diagram demonstrates that well 13P7 has lower levels of chloride and magnesium than the other groundwater wells.
-The variations in TDS, pH, anions and cations between the various wells described above are within the natural range of typical water quality variations observed in the data collected throughout the groundwater basin (Zone 7, 2011, 2012, 2013, 2014a, 2015, 2016, 2017b, 2018), and do not indicate the potential for incompatible water types2.
+As discussed in Section 3.2 and Footnote 2, above, the data from well 13P7 may not represent actual aquifer conditions due to problems with well development at the time this well was installed.
+The variations in TDS, pH, anions and cations between the various wells described above are within the natural range of typical water quality variations observed in the data collected throughout the groundwater basin (Zone 7, 2011, 2012, 2013, 2014a, 2015, 2016, 2017b, 2018), and do not indicate the potential for incompatible water types7.
 The findings of this analysis are consistent with those of Zone 7 (2011), which reports that there are not any distinct water quality characteristics that uniquely distinguish an individual well or aquifer unit within the basin.